NoLooseEnds/homebrew-tap/README.md

 ## Installation

-First, add this tap to your Homebrew:
+Add this tap to your Homebrew to get all my apps, or follow the instruction below to install them one by one.

 ```bash
 brew tap NoLooseEnds/tap